The Videomaster Rally Home T.V. Game system,

 Styrofoam packaging was same for Videomaster Olympic, hence the hole near the

-ball speed button for passing the video cable, not fitted inside the unit like
+ball speed button for passing the video cable (fitted inside the Rally unit).

-Note the square holes in the top part where the Olympic scoring metal balls are
+Note the square holes in the top part where the Olympic metal balls were

 kept.

-The video cable fits inside the unit when not in use.
+The video cable fitted inside the unit when not in use.

 Circuit board of Videomaster Rally: only six chips and a few discrete